-The next meeting of the Metro San Diego CDC will be Monday, November 19th, from 4:00-5:00 p.m., in the 10th floor conference room of the Manchester Financial Center.
-Among the items on the agenda will be:
+The next meeting of the Metro San Diego Community Development Corporation will be on Monday, June 17th 2019, from 4:00-5:30 p.m.
+The location will be in the 10th floor conference room of the Manchester Financial Center, located at 2550 Fifth Avenue in Bankers Hill.

 Metro San Diego CDC